Top Signs of Financial Infidelity to Watch For

 Individual Credit Cards

-While individual credit cards are not a bad thing, and I would recommend that each party does have a credit card in their own name, they become a problem when hidden from each other.
-If your spouse opens a credit card without you, increases the credit limit, or removes you from one of your accounts, they may be committing financial infidelity.
+While individual credit cards are not bad, and I would recommend that each spouse has at least one major credit card in their name, they become a problem when hidden from each other.
+If your spouse opens a credit card without your knowledge, increases the credit limit, or removes you from one of your accounts, these could be red flags.
+They could be racking up credit card debt.

 Secrets in Other Areas

 A secretive spouse is rarely a good thing.
-If your spouse is secretive about their phone, their banking information, or their computer, this could mean financial infidelity (among many other things).
-While there should be some amount of independence in a marriage, it's important that spouses have access to all of the family's financial information so that they can make sound financial decisions and so that they can handle it if any emergency arises.
+If your spouse is secretive about their phone, banking information, or computer, this could mean financial infidelity (among many other things).
+While there should be some amount of independence in a marriage, it's important that spouses have access to all of the family's financial information so that they can make sound financial decisions and they can handle it if any emergency arises.
+In other words, individual bank accounts may make sense, but a secret bank account can be a problem.

 Unexpected Change In Income

 If there is a sudden change in your spouse's income, you must make sure that the change is because of a legitimate reason.
-If it is not, this could be one of the biggest signs of financial infidelity.
+If it is not, this could be one of the biggest red flags.
 In the best cases, a reduction in income can put a significant strain on a marriage.
-In the worst case, if the change in income is because of financial infidelity, it could kill your marriage.
+In the worst cases, if the change in income is because one spouse committed financial infidelity, it could kill your marriage.
 Stay vigilant when learning about what your spouse is making.

-One of the easiest ways that you can combat financial infidelity is by staying on top of your finances.
-If you know how your finances regularly perform will allow you to see the first signs of something being wrong with them.
+One of the easiest ways that you can combat financial infidelity is to increase your financial literacy.
+The greater your financial knowledge, the harder it is for someone to take advantage of you.
+Staying proactively involved with your finances is also essential.
+Knowing what typical cash flow looks like for your household allows you to be more aware of a notable change.
 This is important if you want to make sure that you can stay on top of any issues that could come up.

 Another important thing to do is to make sure that both parts of any marriage or partnership have equal access to finances.
-This may vary from couple to couple, but it's important to find a balance that works best in your relationship.
-Joint bank accounts, credit cards, and mutual expenses will make it easier to avoid financial infidelity.
+This does not mean that all money has to be commingled.
+In fact, what this means may vary from couple to couple.
+However, it's important to find a balance based on transparency that works best in your relationship.
+Joint bank accounts, credit cards, and mutual expenses will make transparency easier, but it's not the only way to do it.
 If one partner knows that the other partner has access to everything they do financially, they may be less inclined to commit financial infidelity.
+In other words, it's okay to have individual savings accounts, but a secret savings account could be a problem.

 Stay connected with news and updates!